Zane Turner

 RUSTY BOAT SIDES:

-It’s a spectacle of painterly corrosion, a vicious yet beautiful dance of creation between the wooden structure, the painted surface, and the elements.
-The Rusty Boat Side series is an ongoing body of work created to escape from the literal and float between abstraction and realism.
-The clutter of tarnished paint on wood panels and metal culminates into a composition that is ambiguous, an abstraction of the vessel.
-Thematically, these works exude an impression of great experiences.
-They tell of someone who has gone on great adventures, one who has experienced long departures and many awaited returns.
-The subject matter is tired, a bit broken, but rich with experiences.
-The idea of a boat ridden by time denotes thoughts of subsistence, endurance, privilege, transportation, and freedom.
-These unique creations are inspired by imagery from Hemingway’s The Old Man and the Sea, as well as from personal memories of boats swaying while moored to beach watersides.
-Their painterly beauty and untold story transcend the material surface to evoke the sentiment of many journeys.
+Turner’s Rusty Boat Side series is a beautiful dance between the wooden structure, the painted surface and the elements that which float between reality and the realm of the abstract.
+The compositions tell of someone who has experienced adventure and long departures and many awaited returns.
+These pieces denote thoughts of subsistence, endurance, privilege, transportation and freedom.
+Each untold story is inspired by imagery from Hemingway’s The Old Man and the Sea, as well as from personal memories of boats swaying while moored to beach watersides.
 These deteriorating façades pay homage to time passing and comment on our society that promotes eternal youth.
-It is a body of work that significantly represents its life story and the story of life. |
+The Rusty Boat Sides series is a body of work that significantly represents ways in which to tell the story of life. |